 Turning Point Youth Services (TPYS) understands that many young people need support to be successful.
 We offer a variety of integrated programs to support youth who are experiencing challenges in their lives.
+We work with clients to build on their personal strengths such as leadership, self-awareness, and identity such as cultural, sexual etc., in order to develop individualized treatment plans.
+Our approaches are youth-centered, relationship-based, and collaborative.
 Our goal is to help them learn skills and strategies to cope with and solve their problems.
 We have listed some of the common challenges that bring our clients to Turning Point, but each person’s situation is unique.
-We work with youth and their caregivers to develop an individualized treatment plan, adjusting it over time as the client’s needs change.
+We work with youth and their caregivers to develop the treatment plan, adjusting it over time as the client’s needs change.

-- Counselling (individual, family and group), at our 95 Wellesley Street East location, in the community, and in some cases in homes.
+- Counselling (individual, family and group), at our 95 Wellesley Street East location, in the community and in homes.

 - Residential treatment for those struggling with behavioural or mental health difficulties and unable to live at home.
 We also offer emergency shelter and other support services for homeless young men, or clients at risk of homelessness, and transitional housing for young men who need some support as they move from adolescence to adulthood.